Secondary Rules | Secondary Girls

 • Boundaries should be agreed upon by the team coaches and marked before the start of the game, and must not exceed 40 metres from the centre of the pitch.

-• Teams to be composed of 8 players.
+• Teams may be composed of 8 players, but only 11 may bat.

-• Two-piece, 142-gram Kookaburra balls of a decent standard must be used, irrespective of the surface being played on.
+• Two-piece, 142-gram Kookaburra balls must be used, irrespective of the surface being played on.
+Old balls may be used, however they must be of reasonable standard, and both coaches must agree to this.

 • Neatness and uniformity of clothing are an essential requirement.